AqilAhamed/PersonalProjects/README.md

 SG University Course Tracker is a webapp that asks users to key in their A-Level Grades which then returns their rank points and the courses they are eligible for in NUS, NTU and SMU.
 Front-end is created with HTML, CSS and a bit of Javascript.
 As for the back-end, I used Flask framework coding with Python.
 The webapp is deployed through Render.

+### POS Invoice Cost Convertor
+I created this program to help my father's business.
+He usually imports goods from Malaysia for his shop in Singapore.
+However, the cost of each product is in malaysian currency in the invoice sent by the supplier.
+My father used to individually convert the cost to singapore currency and upload each item into the database in his POS account.
+To tackle this, I made this Python script where by it filters the product name, it's barcode number and it's cost from the invoice, converts each product's cost into SGD and uploads all of this data into the template excel sheet neatly.
+Then, my father would only have to upload that excel sheet into his POS and all the entries for his products would be automatically updated in the database.
+This Python script aided my father greatly and uses it regularly in his business now.

 ### Automated Typewriter Bot
 To explore automation, I had created a typeracing bot using Python with selenium and pyautogui that automatically opens up a web browser, goes to TypeRacer.com and types the paragraph that needs to be typed out at high speeds.
 I have made it for multiplayer races as well where the user has to key in the string "go" in the python terminal when the race is about to start.